 We are proud to support the London Academy of Excellence Tottenham through our education initiative.
-Each day, we will welcome a group of students from the Academy to the festival, where they will attend the sessions, enjoy the festival and all it has to offer, and meet selected speakers.
+Each year, we will welcome students from the Academy to the festival, where they are able to attend the sessions, enjoy the festival and all it has to offer, and meet selected speakers.

 A love of literature is at the heart of Cliveden’s past and present, and this year we are supporting the charity Book Aid International, who work to bring books to impoverished communities across the world.
 Learn more about their work by visiting them in the Festival Food Tent and find out how you can get involved.

 Book Aid International is the UK’s leading international book donation and library development charity.
 Every year, the charity aims to ship around one million brand new books to thousands of communities across the world where people have very few opportunities to access books and read.

 Where the Wild Things Are in the Great Rift Valley